 So the explanation for stagnant happiness among Americans seems to be that while a number of happiness boosters have improved, their impact has been offset by lack of improvement, or worsening, of some important happiness depressors.

 WHY AREN’T AMERICANS HAPPIER THAN THEIR COUNTERPARTS IN OTHER RICH NATIONS?

-Figure 6 shows the association between life satisfaction and GDP per capita among these countries.
-The pattern is consistent with that in figures 1 and 2, but the US underperforms.
-It lies below the line, ranking second in affluence but only eleventh in life satisfaction.
+Figure 7 shows the association between life satisfaction and GDP per capita among the rich democratic countries.
+The United States underperforms: it lies below the line, ranking fourth in affluence but only fourteenth in life satisfaction.
 Why is that?

 Here too it makes sense to think about happiness boosters and depressors that might offset America’s comparatively high GDP per capita.
 Prime suspects include:

 - Freedom to make life choices

 If the effect of income on a person’s happiness is partly relative — that is, affected by their position in comparison to others in their society — then countries with higher income inequality should tend to have lower happiness.
 Income inequality is greater in the United States than in any other affluent nation.38

 The US is middling or below on several measures of educational attainment, including college completion among recent cohorts, the share of adults with at least secondary education, and literacy.39

 In health, America is at or near the bottom among the rich countries.
 The US has the lowest life expectancy and the highest incidence of obesity.40

 The US has one of the lowest shares of households consisting of a couple, and the highest with just one adult.41